hannahdesmond/mastery-curriculum/chapter8/README.md

 players_by_sport
 ```

-This feels much more readable!
+This feels much more readable.

 %/accordion%